dshieble/package_upgrade_assistant/README.md

 # Introduction

-The package upgrade assistant is a simple LLM-based system to automatically upgrade a piece of python software from one version to another.
+The package upgrade assistant is a simple LLM-based system that automatically upgrades a piece of python software from one version to another.

-This is a simple proof of concept that operates on a single python file.